-47. Sign: An object, including a structure, movable object, wall or image displaying any message visible to the public.
+49. Sign: An object, including a structure, movable object, wall or image displaying any message visible to the public.
 Letters individually painted on or attached to a face of a building that identify only the address of the occupant are not considered a Sign.
 3/14/2017

-48. Single Dwelling: A dwelling occupied by one family unit only.
+50. Single Dwelling: A dwelling occupied by one family unit only.
 3/6/1973

-49. Structure: Anything constructed or erected, the use of which requires a fixed location on or in the ground or requires an attachment to something having a fixed location on the ground.
-"Structure" under this definition includes, but is not limited to leach fields that are, in whole or in part, constructed above grade; septic systems, buildings, billboards, carports, porches, swimming pools, tennis courts, and building features.
-For the purpose of this zoning ordinance leach fields that are constructed entirely below grade, sidewalks, driveways, fences, and patios are not deemed to be structures.
-3/12/1968, 3/10/2015
+51. Structure: Anything constructed or erected, the use of which requires a fixed location on or in the ground or requires an attachment to something having a fixed location on the ground.
+"Structure" under this definition includes, but is not limited to leach fields that are, in whole or in part, constructed above the grade existing prior to construction; septic systems, buildings, billboards, carports, porches, swimming pools, tennis courts, and building features.
+For the purpose of this zoning ordinance leach fields that are constructed entirely below the grade existing prior to construction, sidewalks, driveways, fences, and patios are not deemed to be structures.
+3/12/1968, 3/10/2015, 3/8/2022

-50. Temporary Sign: Any Sign not permanently affixed to the ground or a structure.
+52. Temporary Sign: Any Sign not permanently affixed to the ground or a structure.
 If the Sign display area is permanent but the message displayed is subject to periodic manual changes, that Sign shall not be regarded as a Temporary Sign.
 3/14/2017

-51. Temporary Structure: Any structure not on a permanent foundation nor permanently attached to a fixed location in any manner.
+53. Temporary Structure: Any structure not on a permanent foundation nor permanently attached to a fixed location in any manner.
 Said structure to be used for a specified period of time.
 A ground-mounted tent intended for personal use, and no greater than 150 square feet in size, shall not be considered a temporary structure.
 3/10/1981, 3/13/2018

-52. Tidal lands: All lands submerged by mean high tide and, in addition, those areas which border on tidal waters, such as banks, bogs, salt marsh, swamps, meadows, flats or other lowlands subject to tidal action, whose surface is at an elevation not exceeding three and one-half feet above local mean high tide and upon which grow or are capable of growing a variety of tidal plants.
+54. Tidal lands: All lands submerged by mean high tide and, in addition, those areas which border on tidal waters, such as banks, bogs, salt marsh, swamps, meadows, flats or other lowlands subject to tidal action, whose surface is at an elevation not exceeding three and one-half feet above local mean high tide and upon which grow or are capable of growing a variety of tidal plants.
 The occurrence of salt marsh peat at the undisturbed surface is also evidence of a tidal wetland.
 3/13/1979, 3/08/2005

-53. Wetlands: Pursuant to RSA 482-A:2 and RSA 674:55, "Wetlands" means an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence or vegetation typically adapted for life in saturated soil conditions.
+55. Wetlands: Pursuant to RSA 482-A:2 and RSA 674:55, "Wetlands" means an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence or vegetation typically adapted for life in saturated soil conditions.
 3/10/1992, 3/08/2005